Telephone Triage

 There are several exceptions to the policy of utilizing open-ended questioning.
 On crisis-level calls, where decisions must be made within seconds, leading questions are appropriate: “Is the victim conscious?”
 “Breathing?”
 When an immediate disposition is imperative, open-ended questions are too time-consuming.

-In calls from children, frail elders, and poor historians, facilitative questions can be used, such as: “Is the pain better, worse, or the same as it was yesterday?”
+In calls from children, frail older adults, and poor historians, facilitative questions can be used, such as: “Is the pain better, worse, or the same as it was yesterday?”
 “Is the bleeding dark red or light red?”
 This is a compromise between open-ended and leading approaches that may still yield better data than leading questions.

 CASE